FAQ

 For data separation a custom Type can be created, usually called Case study, which can be:

-• attached to multiple classes (probably most of them)
+• Attached to multiple classes (probably most of them)

 How does data access work